-For more information, refer to AM's User-Managed Access (UMA) 2.0 guide.
+For more information, refer to UMA discovery in AM's User-Managed Access (UMA) 2.0 guide.

 "wellKnownEndpoint": configuration expression<url>required if amService is not configured

 The URI to the well-known endpoint for this UMA authorization server.

 If the UMA authorization server is not AM, use this property to define the endpoint.